NicholasDunham/dotfiles/nix/README.md

 ### Creative Coding

-Enable with: `./scripts/rebuild.sh home "" creative enable`
+Enable with: `rebuild.sh home "" creative enable`

 A comprehensive environment for music programming and creative coding.